Dre Campbell Farm

 For onion plants to produce high yields, they need adequate water.
 Therefore, provide about an inch of water per week.

-Also, it is best to utilize mulch around the plants, as it ensures proper saturation without making the earth too soggy.
+Also, it is best to utilize mulch around the plants, as it will help keep the soil moist and weed-free.

 Fertilizer Requirements